-Figures 3(a) and (b) show the spectral density distributions of the F field (blue solid curve) and the SH field (orange solid curve) along the white dashed lines located at 0.09 GV/m and 0.45 GV/m, respectively, in Fig. 2.
+Figures 4(a) and (b) show the spectral density distributions of the F field (blue solid curve) and the SH field (orange solid curve) along the white dashed lines located at 0.09 GV/m and 0.45 GV/m, respectively, in Fig. 2.
 Black dashed lines depict the incident-wave Gaussian spectral density whose peak value is used to normalize all the curves.
-In Fig. 3(a) the dip in the middle part of the F-beam curve demonstrates the energy transfer to the SH beam which displays nearly Gaussian shape whereas the
+In Fig. 4(a) the dip in the middle part of the F-beam curve demonstrates the energy transfer to the SH beam which displays a nearly Gaussian shape whereas the filamentation of both beams is visible in (b).
+Hence, due to the nonlinear optical response of the medium both the F and SH output beams may, at large incident intensities, deviate significantly from a Gaussian shape.
+Notice also that in the cases of (a) and (b) the overall SH-field degree of coherence is in the flat and rapidly decreasing regions in Fig. 2 (green dashed curve).
+By comparing the spectral density distributions of the incident and transmitted beams we further observe that the widths are similar for all beams in (a) but in (b) the width of the transmitted F beam is half of that

-Figure 3.
-Distributions of the transmitted spectral densities of the F (blue solid curve) and SH (orange solid curve) beams in the cases of (a) $\sqrt{S_0} = 0.09$ GV/m and, (b) $\sqrt{S_0} = 0.45$ GV/m.
+Figure 4.
+Distributions of the transmitted spectral densities of the F (blue solid curve) and SH (orange solid curve) beams in the cases of (a) $\sqrt{S_0} = 0.09 \text{ GV/m}$ and, (b) $\sqrt{S_0} = 0.45 \text{ GV/m}$ .
 Black dashed curves show the incident Gaussian spectral density.
 The situations in (a) and (b), respectively, correspond to the left and right white dashed lines in Figs. 2(a) and (b).
-All curves have been normalized with S_0 .
+All curves have been normalized with $S_0$ .